millachorda/Valencia-Air-Urban-Air-Quality-Sensor-Network/README.md

 Two design decisions worth calling out:

-- **The BME280 mounts outside the box.** Inside a sealed enclosure it would read the box's own temperature, not ambient air — up to 10 °C high under direct sun, which would corrupt the humidity correction applied to the PM readings.
-  It exits through a cable gland into a shaded vented shield.
+- **All sensors sit inside the enclosure, and the BME280 sits in the PMS5003's air intake path.** A temperature/humidity sensor floating loose inside a closed box measures the box, not the atmosphere — under direct sun that reads as much as 10 °C high, and since warming air drops relative humidity, the error would propagate straight into Node 3's humidity correction.
+Mounting the BME280 next to the duct intake means the PMS5003's own fan continuously pulls outside air across it.
+Some solar bias remains, so nodes are mounted in shade.
 - **The OLED window is sealed; all airflow goes through the duct.** The PMS5003 has separate air inlet and outlet, so it gets two dedicated downward-facing ports covered with PTFE membrane.
 Drilling those ports means the enclosure is